20058225/Project-ProgrammingIS/README.md

 # Project -  Programming for Information Systems.
 * Name: PubPal Systems
 * Focus: Bar drinks sales system

+Cash Register Software focuses on pub service, serving beverages and snacks/meals.
+Users can create/edit/delete users, items, and purchases.
+Users can create an order by inserting one or more items and taking payment (the option to add a type of payment).
+An order receipt is available after each purchase, and a report of the items sold is available.

 ## You can install the necessary tools for your environment
 ```./linux.sh```